 What development has been done since a previous build?

-To be displayed in this associated work items list, work items must be associated with the changeset when a user checks in code changes.
+To appear in this associated work items list, work items must be associated with the changeset when a user checks in code changes.

 To determine changes between builds and use a new build for testing